 Greetings, readers!
-It may be Super Bowl Sunday today, but the only thing we’re concerned about is this week’s latest episode of Miss Scarlet and The Duke.
+It may be Super Bowl Sunday today, but the only thing we’re concerned about is this week is Miss Scarlet and The Duke 1×04.
 This week’s case centers towards the slightly macabre and supernatural as Eliza tries to uncover who’s responsible for leaving mysterious letters.
 I hope you’re getting comfy as we dive into this week’s events.

 Miss Scarlet and The Duke 1×04 begins with Eliza and Ivy awaiting a visit from Rupert Parker, who arrives with the newspaper (the first time he’s ever purchased one, as he proudly admits).
 Eliza appears to be excited as she checks the paper, which has an article regarding the bomb threat from last week’s episode.
 However, the article credits William and his efforts and does not mention Eliza.
 At all.
 We then see Superintendent Stirling in his office, reading the same article, while William waits.
 Stirling is visibly pleased with the article and informs William that another journalist will be arriving later in the day to shadow William.
 Stirling promises the Duke his promotion to chief inspector if William puts in a good word for Stirling in the upcoming article.

 William returns to his office, where he encounters a none-too-pleased Eliza waiting for him.
 Eliza reminds him that as a woman struggling as a private detective, she needs the publicity.
 (Do I find fault with her?
 Not one bit.)
 William counters that it would not look good on Scotland Yard if the general public was aware of their “arrangement.”
 However, he claims that he will ensure she gets credit the next time they work together, but deliberately omits to mention anything about the visiting journalist.
 Eliza decides to trust him on his word and leaves his office.
 Moments later, Frank informs Duke that the journalist has arrived.

 We next see Eliza heading to her office, when she is stopped by undertaker Herr Hildegard–in his usual chatty self–who introduces her to his niece Tilly Hildegard (Amy McAllister) and informs Eliza he has a case for her and asks if she knows about death photography.